cloudquery/docs/docs/developers/sdk/migrations/migration-tool.md

         Path to migrations directory (default "./resources/provider/migrations") -prefix string
-        Prefix for files (default "unreleased")
+        Prefix for files (default "unreleased") -schema string
+        Schema to compare tables from in upgrade mode (default "public")
 ```

 The tool has two running modes: